 Air pumps are an alternative to heaters and can be cheaper to run.
 Doubly useful, in the winter they can keep the pond ice free and during the summer will aerate the water reducing carbon dioxide levels.

-There are three Oase AquaOxy models, with 400, 1000 and 2000 litres per hour air displacement.
-Easily adjusted, these safe low voltage pumps consume only 10 watts of power and are suited to all pond types with each 'air stone' attached to a five-metre long air line.
+There are three Oase AquaOxy models, with 500, 1000 and 2000 litres per hour air displacement.
+Easily adjusted, these safe low voltage pumps are cheap to run and are suited to all pond types with each 'air stone' attached to a five-metre long air line.

 The Blagdon Pond Air 1 is designed for ponds of up to 2250 litres, the 4-watt pump giving an air flow rate of 210 litres per hour.
 The more powerful Air Pump 2 is for up to 4500-litre ponds and has two 8 metre lengths of air line and two 50mm air stones but still only consumes 5 watts with a maximum flow of 330 litres per hour.